1712n/dn-institute/content/attacks/posts/2016-03-14-ShapeShift.md

 ## Summary

-From March 14 to April 9, 2016, there were 3 hacks of the Swiss ShiftShape cryptoexchange.
+From March 14 to April 9, 2016, there were 3 hacks of the Swiss ShiftShape crypto exchange.
 The first hack was made by an employee of the exchange.
 Then he left a backdoor in the system and sold access to a hacker, who committed two more hacks.

 ## Attackers